-Alice Allen is from Banchory, Aberdeenshire, and recently graduated from the Royal Conservatoire of Scotland with a distinction in Masters of Music Performance.
+Alice Allen grew up in Banchory, Aberdeenshire, and graduated from the Royal Conservatoire of Scotland with a distinction in Masters of Music Performance.
+She completed her BMus Degree with first class honours studying with Hannah Roberts at the Royal Northern College of Music in Manchester.
 Since moving to Glasgow Alice has performed Saint-saens cello concerto in a minor with the Royal Scottish National Orchestra and joined the BBC Scottish Symphony Orchestra on their tour of India.
 Whilst on tour Alice also performed string quartet concerts with Nicola Benedetti.
 She has played with Glasgow’s Red Note Ensemble and in 2014 joined the Scottish Ensemble on their Young Artist Scheme for tours across the UK including at the Wigmore Hall.
 Alice was the Scottish Ensembles RCS Young Associate Artist for the 2015-16 season and the 2014 winner of the Dunbar-Gerber prize for chamber music playing with duo partner Julija Sadaunykaite.
 She is grateful to the Royal Conservatoire of Scotland and the Thomas and Margaret Rodden Trust for their generous scholarships.

 Alice can be seen performing with groups such as London Concertante, Scottish Ensemble, BBC SSO and the Scottish Chamber Orchestra.
 Her orchestral freelancing has taken her to the BBC Proms and on European Tours.
 She is also the cellist in the Brodick String Quartet and is passionate about chamber music.
 She has participated in masterclasses and lessons with Rohan De Saram, Ralph Kirshbaum, David Watkin, Peter Wispelwey and Emma Ferrand and has received coaching from esteemed chamber musicians such as violinists Peter Cropper, Pavel Fischer, Peter Manning and clarinetist Matthew Hunt.

 Alice plays on an English cello circa 1780, Preston School.